Flooding

 Clover Creek Floodplain

 In the event of a 100-year flood, floodwater from Clover Creek may reach certain properties in the Springbrook and Hillside neighborhoods.
-The highway could also compromise I-5 just north of the Bridgeport exit.
+Severe flooding could compromise Interstate 5 just north of the Bridgeport exit into Lakewood.

 There is not necessarily an immediate risk, but the City is proactively contacting affected properties and researching engineering solutions.